Turret Clock Group

 Many enquiries are answered each year, quite a number of these coming from overseas.

-Membership covers a wide spectrum from those just starting, to experienced experts.
+Membership covers a wide spectrum, from those just starting to experienced experts.
 Some members are turret clock advisers in their local diocese, others are historians, restorers or professional makers and restorers.

 If you are not a member but are interested in joining, or if you have a technical enquiry, please contact the AHS Office.
 Visitors and new members are always most welcome.

 Membership of the Turret Clock Group is only open to members of the AHS, and you can indicate to the AHS when joining that you would also like to join this group.